 Now that you have thought your answer through, let it set into a frame.
 Messy hair is avoided when you appear for an interview.
 Do you know why?
 It is because they are a part of casual wear; moreover, they make you look lazy and whatsoever.

-You may be a good employee who always tries to complete task according to the expectation in a fixed period; however, you need not mention it directly.
+You may be a good employee who always tries to complete the task according to the expectation in a fixed period; however, you need not mention it directly.
 Try to keep the reality at bay when you answer this question.
-You are not lying; instead, you are simply giving a definition of something according to you.
+You are not lying; instead, you are simply defining something according to you.

 4. Support your answer with evidence (evidence of an example):

 Coming up with a definition was indeed a good thing.
 Now let us move on to the next vital part of the answer.
 Example does matter a lot.
 Let us take an example to understand it better.

 Imagine that your definition is ‘being good means being up to the mark while being exceptional means fulfilling every need without being told’.
 Well, now that I am talking about employees, employers, and interviewers the first thing that will come to your mind after hearing (reading) this definition is that it is about an employee.

 However, your interviewer would not think the same way.
 He would need you to give a suitable example that fits well with his consent.
 He does not want any confusion regarding his objectives.